Law clerk: India

 In India law graduates go through a competitive nomination and interview process to get accepted as law clerks.
 The Supreme Court of India and several High Courts of India offer paid law clerkships that are considered very prestigious.
 These clerkships usually last for one year (session commencing from July to Mid of May) and may be extended at the discretion of individual judges.

 The Registry of the Supreme Court of India invites applications in January each year for 'law clerk-cum research assistant' positions from the Colleges and Universities empanelled with the Registry.
 The Universities nominate/recommend their students to the Registry which screens the applications and shortlists candidates.
 The shortlisted candidates are interviewed by an esteemed panel of sitting Supreme Court Justices in the first week of June.
 The final merit list is prepared and the selected candidates are offered positions to work under the sitting judges of the Supreme Court starting from the month of July.
-The eligible candidates receive offers throughout the year as and when the vacancies are created in the Chambers of Justices.
+The eligible candidates receive offers throughout the year as and when the vacancies are created in the Chambers of Justice.
 Usually, two law clerks are assigned to each judge for one year, though some justices are known to sometimes engage either one or more than two law clerks at a time.
 Though most of the law clerks usually begin their one-year service period in July each year, soon after the completion of the LL.B. degree, though there have been instances of law clerks serving after having accumulated some work experience.